 There are four main components to inventory carrying cost:

-This is the cost that a business spends on carrying the inventory.
-This is usually expressed as a percentage of the total cost of inventory.
+This inventory carrying cost is that which a business spends, usually expressed as a percentage of the total cost of inventory.

 The percentage is either derived from calculation or based on industry standards.

-The inventory service cost includes insurance premium you may have taken on the inventory and/or taxes paid to the government.
+The inventory service cost includes the insurance premiums you may have taken on the inventory and/or taxes paid to the government.

 Holding inventory comes with certain risks.
 These risks could be a risk of inventory becoming obsolete.
 In such a case the value of the inventory will reduce to a fraction of its initial cost.

-Other risks could be inventory gets expired or item going past sell-by date or use-by date.
+Other risks could be inventory getting expired or items going past sell-by date or use-by date.
 In such cases, the inventory will need to be scrapped and the cost associated with these items written off.

 Lastly, you will also need to factor in the risk of pilferage and theft that may occur.